HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 ## Features

-**Currently, the plugin is still in beta testing.
-Please do not use this plugin to save important image data.**

 - [X] Only the **desktop** and **browser-desktop (PC)** are supported.
 - [X] Tiling a picture as a background for SiYuan Notes
 - [X] Compatible theme